Two colleagues examine something on a laptop screen)

 Year 1 - Semester One

-• Module 1 - Education and Training in Practice: this module provides the student with an understanding of the principles of education, teaching and learning as an integral part of any nurses' role, whether teaching patients, families, colleagues or students.
-This module is assessed on the student making a presentation on a clinical teaching initiative and a written assignment.
+• Module 2 (MSCN2)- Education and Training in Practice: this module provides the student with an understanding of the principles of education, teaching and learning as an integral part of any nurses' role, whether teaching patients, families, colleagues or students.
+This module is assessed by applying acquired knowledge to design an educational training programme for a targeted group of learners.

-• Module 2 - Contemporary Issues in Nursing: The content of this module is dynamic to reflect the complex and ever-changing world of health care and how it impacts on nursing and nursing care.
+• Module 3 (MSCN3)- Contemporary Issues in Nursing: The content of this module is dynamic to reflect on the complex and ever-changing world of health care and how it impacts on nursing and nursing care.
 The module whilst online requires the student to demonstrate their appreciation of the current issues in nursing and their leadership potential in respect to initiating online discussion, moderation and assessment of the group discourse.

 Year 1 Semester Two

-• Module 4 - Health Discourse and Society: This module is designed to develop the students understanding on health and its impact on society, and the theories underpinning society, cultural and how it works.
+• Module 6 (MSCN6)- Health Discourse and Society: This module is designed to develop the students understanding on health and its impact on society, and the theories underpinning society, cultural and how it works.
 The relevance of this module to the nurse in clinical practice is that it helps give a more in-depth understanding of the patient and their family in context and how that may affect how they react to care and treatment.
-This module is particularly important in today's globalisation, technology and health and medical tourism.
-The students are required to submit a written assignment based on their clinical work experience.
+This module is particularly important in today's globalisation, technology, artificial intelligence, healthcare liability, and health and medical tourism.

 Year 2 Semesters One and Two

-• Dissertation: The topic for research must be clinically based and related to the student's area of work.
-The topic for research must be discussed with the students manager and ensure that it is in keeping with the hospitals Nursing Research Strategy.
-In writing this dissertation it will develop the students writing ability and how to structure their work in a coherent and logical way.
+• Module 8 (MSCN8) - Dissertation: Students are required to submit a full written dissertation in accordance with academic conventions.
+The dissertation is supervised by an academic holding a doctoral qualification.
+Students are also expected to undertake a viva and deliver an oral presentation to defend their thesis.
+In writing this dissertation it will develop the student’s writing ability and how to structure their work in a coherent and logical way.
 This skill is transferrable to report writing as is always required by nurses as they endeavour to influence decision-making at different levels throughout the organisation.
-The attached schedule identifies the range of clinical nursing research carried out by our MSc Nursing students.